emanuel67-kip/Southrift-Services/GOOGLE_MAPS_SETUP.md

 ### 4. Test the Setup
 1. Open the driver location page in your browser
-2. Check browser console for any API errors
+2. Check browser console for any API er rors
 3. Verify that the map loads correctly

 ## Troubleshooting